 18.2-465.1) Prospective jurors who are not paid by their employer when on jury duty will NOT be excused.
 You may however request a postponement to a later time.

 How do I know if I have to report the next day?

 To determine if jurors are needed the next day, on the evening before their assigned day indicated on the summons, jurors must call the jury recording at 703-792-6032

 On average, jurors come in for jury duty two days out of the time period assigned.

 How long will I be on jury duty?

 Jurors summoned for jury service are on-call one day a week for one month.
 Jurors are assigned one particular day of the week.
 Many jury trials are only a day; very few are more than two.
 Each week jurors must call a recorded message or visit the website the evening before their assigned day to determine whether or not they need to appear.
 On average, we have six juries a month for a total of 10 days of service.

-Once you have completed your one-month service, you are ineligible under state law to serve again for a period of three years.
+Once you have served on a jury panel, you are ineligible under state law to serve again for a period of three years.
 You may still be eligible for jury service on a Grand Jury or in a federal court.